JackSzwergold/Writing/memories/Iron Maiden, Guns and Video Games.md

 He then stood up a bit and proceeded to play the opening riff to Deep Purple’s “Smoke on the Water.”
 Sounded cool, but it was pretty basic.

+“Here,” he said, “Let me show you.” he added as he gave me the guitar and showed me which strings to hit and hold.
+Gotta admit… It was basic, but fun.
+Then I got bored and looked around the room and there I saw it: A flocked, blacklight poster of the cover of Iron Maiden’s “Number of the Beast.”

+“Whoa!
+When did you get that!”
+I asked.

+“About a week ago,” my friend said.
+“Pretty cool, right?”

+Indeed it was.
+While I was looking at it without the blacklight.

 ***